karkibkas/employeemgmt/readme.md

 - if you don't know how to get the braintree api keys then watch this [video](https://www.youtube.com/watch?v=6NjTrtZ0Uhc&list=PLfdtiltiRHWH9JN1NBpJRFUhN96KBfPmd&index=3) from codecourse youtube channel.

+- you can change the tax from config/cart.php file.

 #### Admin Credentials
 - Email :- admin@admin.com
 - Password :- password